NickCrews/projectPC341/README.md

  - [**distances.ipynb**](/distances.ipynb): Finds distances between each UC campus and each high school using the Google Maps API.

+ - [**FindingCdsNumbers.ipynb**](/FindingCdsNumbers.ipynb): Our main dataset does not use the CDS school codes.
+We try to find the appropriate CDS codes by matching the school names using fuzzy logic.

+ - [**MergingTestScores.ipynb**](/MergingTestScores.ipynb): Uses the newly acquired CDS school codes to merge our main dataset with our test scores datasets.

  - [**Modeling.ipynb**](/Modeling.ipynb): Contains the modeling we performed on our data to predict yields in the UC campuses.

 Moreover, we decided to store the data inside of the repository.
 The data can be found in the [**/data**](/data) catalog.